State policy heterogeneity analyses: considerations and proposals: Potential factors driving effect heterogeneity

 \section{Potential factors driving effect heterogeneity}

-We propose five broad sources effect heterogeneity at a cross-section of time that may apply to any study of state policy changes, excluding time-varying or dynamic treatment effects from consideration for simplicity.
+We propose five broad sources of effect heterogeneity that may apply to any study of state policy changes that operate cross-sectionally at a specific time-period.
 These categories are not mutually exclusive, and some proposed categories may be reframed as another.
 Moreover, our proposed categories fall into two different conceptual groups: the first three discuss heterogeneity under a well-defined intervention, while the second relate to heterogeneity induced by grouping similar policies as a single intervention.
-While other researchers may find a different framing to be more useful, we propose this as one starting place to conceptualize the kinds of factors that drive effect heterogeneity.
+We then discuss factors that drive heterogeneity across time, again separating genuine time-variation from analyst-induced apparent heterogeneity.
+Throughout, we assume no interference across states: that is, each state's outcome depends only on its own policy, so that a state-specific effect is well defined.
+Were this to fail, for instance through cross-border spillovers, differential exposure across states would itself generate apparent heterogeneity, both cross-sectionally and over time, though further exploring this is beyond the scope of this paper.